sll00/memlayer-proxy/docs/tuning/intervals.md

 # Scheduler and Curation Intervals

-MemLayer exposes two interval knobs to control background automation:
+Memlayer exposes two interval knobs to control background automation:

 - `scheduler_interval_seconds` (default: 60)
   - Controls how often the scheduler wakes up to check for due tasks/reminders.